Linear-Nonlinear Fusion Neural Operator for Partial Differential Equations: Baselines

 \section{Baselines}

-To benchmark the performance of LNF-NO, we compare it against two established operator learning pillars: the Deep Operator Network (DeepONet) \cite{Lu_2021} and the Fourier Neural Operator (FNO) \cite{li2021fourier}.
+To benchmark the performance of LNF-NO, we compare it against several representative neural operator baselines, including the Deep Operator Network (DeepONet) \cite{Lu_2021}, the Fourier Neural Operator (FNO) \cite{li2021fourier}, the U-shaped Neural Operator (UNO) \cite{Rahman2023UNO}, and Transolver \cite{Wu2024Transolver}.
 The hyperparameters selected for the baselines (e.g., basis dimension $p$ and frequency modes $k_{\max}$) align with standard configurations widely used in the community to ensure a fair comparison.
-All baseline models are trained using the same rigorous protocol as LNF-NO: \begin{itemize} \item \textbf{Data Split:} A fixed $9{:}1$ training-to-testing ratio is used for all datasets. \item \textbf{Normalization:} Inputs and outputs are normalized using global statistics computed strictly on the training set. \item \textbf{Metrics:} All reported errors are relative $L^2$ norms computed on the decoded physical scale after inverse normalization. \item \textbf{Optimization:} We use the AdamW optimizer with bias terms excluded from weight decay.
-No learning rate decay (constant LR) is applied. \end{itemize} DeepONet models are trained with a larger epoch budget (scaled by $10\times$) and a lower learning rate ($10^{-1}\times$) compared to FNO and LNF-NO, reflecting the architecture's different convergence characteristics.
+All baseline models are trained using the same general protocol as LNF-NO: \begin{itemize} \item \textbf{Data Split:} A fixed $9{:}1$ training-to-testing ratio is used for all datasets. \item \textbf{Normalization:} Inputs and outputs are normalized using global statistics computed strictly on the training set. \item \textbf{Metrics:} All reported errors are relative $\ell_2$ norms computed on the decoded physical scale after inverse normalization. \item \textbf{Optimization:} We use the AdamW optimizer, with bias terms excluded from weight decay.
+Learning rates, batch sizes, and training schedules are selected according to the model type and task, while remaining consistent with the evaluation protocol described in Appendix~\ref{app:train_protocol}. \end{itemize} DeepONet models are trained with a larger epoch budget (5000 epochs), whereas the other baselines are trained for 500 epochs, reflecting their different optimization characteristics.